Blog · Review Essay · Last reviewed June 23, 2026

 The Book

 Atlas of AI: Power, Politics, and the Planetary Costs of Artificial Intelligence was published by Yale University Press in 2021.
-Yale describes the book as a study of AI's hidden costs: natural resources, labor, privacy, equality, and freedom.
-The publisher's page lists a 2021 ebook and a 2022 paperback edition.
+Yale's official page lists the book at 336 pages, with an ebook published April 6, 2021 and a paperback published August 16, 2022.
+The publisher presents the book as an account of AI's hidden costs across natural resources, labor, privacy, equality, and freedom.

 The Map